Hezkore/vimod/README.md

 > [!NOTE]
 > `<path-to-vimfiles>` will depend on your OS.
 For Unix-based systems, you can use `~/.vim`.
 For Windows, you can use `$HOME/vimfiles`.

-2. Add the runtime to your `vimrc` file.
+2. Add the runtime at the top of your `vimrc` file.
 	```vim
 	runtime vimod/vimod.vim
 	```